qiqimonkey4300/APCSFinalProject/README.md

 Annabel: I printed out the toolbar(numbers 1-9, help, and erase) from the Button class.

 05/26/2021 CLASS ~
 Shyne: I added the basic accessing methods to Square and allowed for a changing of whether or not a Square was selected through the mouse.
-Annabel: I started on making the 'Help' button clickable and prompting the instructions popup to show.
+Annabel: I made the 'Help' button toggleable and prompts the instructions popup to show.